dyaraev/spark-jms-connector/README.md

 The connector is still in development and may contain bugs and limitations.
 Since it's mostly a proof-of-concept, it's not recommended for production use.
 Some of the limitations include:
-- JMS connections are not pooled
+- JMS connections are not pooled.
-- No full support of the JMS 2.0 specification
+- No full support of the JMS 2.0 specification.
-- Receiving messages from a queue is done in a driver in a single threaded manner, so it may affect performance in distributed environments
+- Receiving messages from a queue is done in a driver in a single threaded manner, so it may affect performance in distributed environments.
-- Sending messages is done in executors, so every executor task creates its own connection
+- Sending messages is done in executors, so every executor task creates its own connection.
-- The number of connections used by the sink component depends on the number of partitions
+- The number of connections used by the sink component depends on the number of partitions.
-- Connections in the sink component are created for each batch and not reused
+- Connections in the sink component are created for each batch and not reused.
-- The connector uses a fail-fast strategy, so no proper retry logic for failed writes is implemented
+- The connector uses a fail-fast strategy, so no proper retry logic for failed writes is implemented.
+- Messages are written to the write-ahead log using Java serialization, which may be non-optimal, especially for large messages.

 ## Contributing